Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 00N and 30N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 00 degrees North and 30 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.61 degrees Kelvin in August 2025, compared to 0.58 in July 2025.
+In both land and oceanic locations at latitudes between 00 degrees North and 30 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.61 degrees Kelvin in August 2025, versus 0.58 in July 2025.

 Sample.
-In this monthly time series, there are 2,108 records.
-The series covers the time period extending from January 1850 to August 2025.
+In the monthly series presented in the chart, there are 2,108 observations.
+The series covers the time span going from January 1850 to August 2025.

 History.
-Check out a few descriptive statistics computed on the entire sample: the anomaly reached its minimum of -1.12 degrees Kelvin in March 1917; it reached a maximum of 1.28 in November 2023; it was equal on average to -0.18.
+Here's a glimpse of some simple statistics computed on the entire sample: the anomaly recorded a minimum of -1.12 degrees Kelvin in March 1917; it recorded a maximum of 1.28 in November 2023; it had an average value of -0.18.

 Latest values